 How Successful is Mediation?

-The mediation process improves communication, narrows outstanding issues, defuses emotions and defines areas of agreement, leading to successful resolutions in 80% of cases (Labour Relations Commission, 2003).
-Where the parties in mediation do not reach full settlement, parts of the dispute are generally resolved, leaving fewer and less extreme differences to be addressed.
+The mediation process improves communication, narrows outstanding issues, defuses emotion, and defines areas of agreement, leading to successful resolutions in 80% or more of cases (Labour Relations Commission, 2004; CIPD, 2008; Law Reform Commission, 2010;).

 - The role of the Mediator is non-directional and impartial.
-The Mediator plays an active role but does not advise the parties nor take sides.
+The Mediator plays an active role but does not advise the Parties or take sides.

 I am a product of my decisions.